msftnadavbh/ghas-workshop-zero2hero/docs/PARTICIPANT_GUIDE.md

 ## Phase 2: Code Scanning (35 min)

-> **Your Mission:** Vulnerabilities hide in plain sight—SQL Injection, Cross-Site Scripting, and Remote Code Execution are lurking in this codebase.
+> **Your Mission:** Vulnerabilities hide in plain sight-SQL Injection, Cross-Site Scripting, and Remote Code Execution are lurking in this codebase.
 Manual code review can't catch everything.
 Deploy CodeQL, GitHub's semantic code analysis engine, to automatically hunt down these flaws.

 ### What You'll Learn
 - How CodeQL analyzes code for security vulnerabilities